AdobeDocs/analytics.en/help/technotes/event/event-communicate.md

 ## Communicate through panel or visualization descriptions

-If you have a workspace project shared among users in your organization, you can communicate the impact of an event through panel or visualization descriptions.
+If you have a Workspace project shared among users in your organization, you can communicate the impact of an event through panel or visualization descriptions.
 Right-click a panel or visualization title, then select **[!UICONTROL Edit description]**.

 ![Panel description](../assets/panel_description.png)